gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-01-21 Committed code to parameterize all SQL queries and allow user to omit 'reason's where s/he simply wants to map input to output.
 * 2019-01-20 Committed improvements to file handling and function names.
 Studied, plotted and planned next steps.
 8h
 * 2019-01-19 Web UI at repl.it is working and user friendly.
 Committed code changes.
 8h
 * 2019-01-18 Fighting with JavaScript, progress to post shortly...
 4h